Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Model and Method

 \subsection{Model}

 We use the bead-spring model for the numerical simulation of the filament in a flow \cite{larson1999brownian,guglielmini2012buckling,nazockdast2017fast, slowicka2019flexible, wada2006non,zuk2021universal}.
-The model consists of $N$ spherical beads of diameter $d$, connected by overdamped springs of equilibrium length $a$, see \subfig{fig:beadrod}.
+The model consists of $N$ spherical beads of diameter $d$, connected by overdamped springs of equilibrium length $a$, see~\fig{fig:beadrod}.
+The total length of the filament is $L$.
 The position of the center of the $i$-th bead is $\RRi$, where $i = 1,\ldots N$.
 The equation of motion for the $i$-th bead is given by~\cite{wada2006non}: